-Of course, 2019’s low rates also led to plenty of refinances.
+Of course, 2020’s low rates have also led to plenty of refinances.
 A mortgage refinance can save you thousands of dollars over the life of your loan, allowing you to keep more money in your pocket every month.
 Whether you’re looking to take advantage of lower rates or shorten your loan term, a refinance could be a sensible option.

 But what if you just recently bought a house, or already refinanced in the past?
 Are there rules that prevent you from refinancing again?
 Keep reading as we discuss how often you can refinance your home.